-I work on various things in my free time.
-Most can be found on my web site, http://www.6809.org.uk/.
+I work on various projects in my free time.
+Most can be found on my web site, https://www.6809.org.uk/.

-XRoar is a free Dragon 32/64 emulator.
-It preserves access to the archive of software for the platform, and assists in the development of new projects.
+XRoar is a free Dragon 32/64 emulator written in C. It preserves access to the archive of software for the platform, and assists in the development of new projects.
 Has involved:

 asm6809 is a portable cross-assembler targetting the Motorola 6809 and Hitachi 6309 CPUs.
 Developed using lex & yacc, uses Abstract Syntax Trees to support expressions of arbitrary complexity using many C-like operators, macro expansion, and conditional assembly.